dojo/docs/loader/amd.rst

 absolute URLs (in browsers) or file paths (in server-side environments) in order to find and load the source code that defines the module.

-The following :ref:`Configuration` variables control how module identifiers are mapped to URLs:
+The following `Configuration`_ variables control how module identifiers are mapped to URLs:

   * ``baseUrl``: (string) a path to prepend to a computed path if the computed path is relative as described by the process below.
 If defined, the has feature ``config-tlmSiblingOfDojo`` is false; otherwise, it is true.